MohammadHosseinali/DockerTracing/README.md

 # DockerTracing

-In this project we will trace docker networking modes and compare the difference between them and normal networking mode based on kernel functions.
+In this project we will trace docker networking modes and compare the difference between them and normal networking mode based on kernel tracing.